gcallah/BookReviews/biggar.md

 As an example of this odious behavior, Biggar cites the "Rhodes Must Fall" movement at Oxford University, dedicated to bring down a statue of Cecil Rhodes at the university.
-Biggar notes that there outrage over the statue centered around a single, fabricated quote supposedly from Rhodes.
-He notes the irony that the students preferred to protest Rhodes, a white man dead for over a century, to protesting about the present-day humanitarian crisis in South Africa, due to a corrupt government.
+Biggar notes that their outrage over the statue centered around a single, quote fabricated by Adekeye Adebajo and falsely attributed to Rhodes.
+He notes the irony that the students preferred to protest Rhodes, a white man dead for over a century, to protesting about the present-day humanitarian crisis in South Africa, due to government corruption.

 What explains this gulf between the protesters' self-proclaimed concern for the oppressed and their general lack of concern for the people actually suffering oppression?
 Biggar argues that "[Their] focus of concern was really not the poor and disadvantaged at all, but the righteous self..."

-He notes that in Christian literature, a saint recognizes that he himself is a terrible sinner.
+He notes that in Christian literature, the saints recognize that they themselves are terrible sinners.
 But in the literature of wokeness, sin lies entirely with the "oppressors," from whom the woke person is sharply distinguished.
 Given that wokenesss is about showing one's own moral superiority, it follows that that "it is a narcissistic relationship in which the African, the Indian, and Arab are brought in as extras."

 ## The Silence of the Lambs